 The National Kidney Foundation of Illinois improves the health and well-being of people at risk for or affected by kidney disease through prevention, education and empowerment.

-The National Kidney Foundation of Illinois’ main office is located in the Tony Noel Center in Chicago, IL.
+The National Kidney Foundation of Illinois main office is located in the Tony Noel Center in Chicago, IL.
 Tony Noel was an exceptional young man who accomplished a lot in his 37 years.
 A three-time kidney transplant recipient and dialysis patient, Tony understood the needs of kidney patients living in Illinois.
-He was dedicated to raising funds for the NKFI, and in 2001, just a few years after he passed away, Tony’s parents, Rosann and Dick Noel, purchased the River North loft that is the home of the National Kidney Foundation of Illinois.
+He was dedicated to raising funds for the NKFI, and in 2001, just a few years after he passed away, Tony’s parents, Rosann and Dick Noel, purchased the River North loft that is now the home of the National Kidney Foundation of Illinois.
 It is called the Tony Noel Center to remember and honor Tony.
-For their gift and continued generosity we are ever grateful.
+For their gift and continued generosity, the National Kidney Foundation of Illinois is ever grateful.